aabbtree77/esp32-vpn/README.md

       Both works pair the ESP32 with inexpensive LED-photodiode-based sensors to measure the blood glucose or hemoglobin concentration non-invasively.
 See also [Aminah Hina and Wala Saadeh.
 Noninvasive Blood Glucose Monitoring Systems Using Near-Infrared Technology—A Review, 2022].

-  3. Mapping out minefields?
+- Mapping out minefields?
 See [1](https://youtu.be/suxLa6kWsrw?t=2000) and [2](https://cepdnaclk.github.io/e17-3yp-Landmine-Detector/) for two completely different systems.
-The first one presents some kind of a mini-radar mounted on the Danish military drone, while the second one is a Colpitts oscillator-based metal detector on a four-wheel robot.
+The first one presents a radar mounted on a drone, while the second one is a Colpitts oscillator-based metal detector on a four-wheel robot.

 Global Connectivity